aquifer/aquifer/UPDATE.md

 Note that many of the directories previously defined in the `paths` object are now configured in the `sync` object.

-Project created with older versions of Aquifer will need to modify their `aquifer.json` configuration to reflect this new format relative to the directories and files they are syncing into the build.
+Projects created with older versions of Aquifer will need to modify their `aquifer.json` configuration to reflect this new format relative to the directories and files they are syncing into the build.